 Let’s understand the essentials of monitoring your MAP, its importance, and how businesses can effectively implement and manage these strategies.

-Understanding MAP Policies
+Understanding Policies for MAP Monitoring

 A Minimum Advertised Price (MAP) policy is a set of guidelines established by a manufacturer that dictates the lowest price at which a retailer can advertise a product.
 It is important to note that MAP policies do not control the actual selling price of a product; instead, they regulate the advertised price.
 This distinction is crucial, as antitrust laws in many jurisdictions, particularly in the United States, prohibit manufacturers from setting fixed resale prices.